 Safe Kids Week

-This annual campaign, held the first full week of June, draws attention to a different child safety issue each year and provides resources for local community activities.
+This annual campaign, held in 2023 from May 29 to June 4, draws attention to a different child safety issue each year and provides resources for local community activities.

 This international traffic safety movement envisions zero death and serious injuries on our roads.
 Parachute is Canada’s national lead, supporting local efforts.